LOKAI77/xploitmanager/README.md

 ## Features

-- Check for installation of a prefered tool
+- Check for installation of a preferred tool
 - One click installation of tools from available list